 NWT has supplied ion exchange membrane (soluble metal ions) and filter (solid metal oxide) standards to numerous clients including instrument manufacturers and power generation facilities.
-The ion exchange membranes are prepared by passing a solution containing soluble metals through the membranes.
-The filters are manufactured by passing a water suspension of solid metal oxides through the filters.
-Using this approach, a distribution comparable to actual samples is developed on both the membranes and the filters.
-The metal oxides are slightly radioactive.
-The total activity per filter is usually less than one µCi.
+The ion exchange membrane standards are prepared by passing a solution containing soluble metals through the membranes.
+The filter standards are manufactured by passing a water suspension of solid metal oxides through the filters.
+Using this approach, a distribution comparable to actual samples is developed on both the membrane and the filter standards.
+The metal oxides on the filter standards are initially slightly radioactive.
+The total activity per filter standard is usually less than one µCi.

 Additional information on other types of custom filters can be found on the Custom Filter Page.

 For more information, including pricing, contact Mike Miller at NWT at (408) 281-1100 or firstname.lastname@example.org.